singhsanoo/mission-to-mars/README.md

 * URL for the Featured Space Image site [here](https://spaceimages-mars.com).

-* Used Splinter to navigate the site and find the image URL for the current Featured Mars Image.
+* Used Splinter to navigate the site to find the image URL for the current Featured Mars Image.

 ### Mars Facts